saveriomiroddi/saveriomiroddi.github.io/_posts/2022-07-06-A-Rust-game-developer-enters-a-bar.md

 \- WAT!!<br/>
 \- Yeah, they don't produce such accessories.<br/>
 \- WAAAAAAAAAAAAAT!!
 But... how do you drive it?<br/>
-\- "Driving" it?
+\- "Drive" it?
 What do you mean?<br/>
-\- I mean, going around with it, in the streets.<br/>
+\- Huh?
+I mean... going around with it, in the streets.<br/>
-\- Ah... that.
+\- Aaah... that.
 Nobody does that here, man!
 They do it in the village across the river, and they ended up getting this odd square heads.
-But I'm taking care of it, don't worry...<br/>
+But I'm taking care of it anyway, don't worry...<br/>
 \- Phew!
 You had me for a moment.<br/>
-\- ... they're producing a gold-plated steering wheel.
-I've already ordered it.<br/>
+\- ... they're producing a gold-plated steering wheel; I've already ordered it!<br/>

 Bar goes back to his segfaults.